University of New Mexico President Bob Frank won’t finish out his term as head of the state’s largest university, but he will keep getting paid.

 Frank will be the director of the Center for Innovation and Health and Education.

-While Frank is on administrative leave, provost and Executive Vice President for Academic Affairs Chaouki Abdullah will take over as acting president, and Craig White will be acting provost.
+While Frank is on administrative leave, provost and Executive Vice President for Academic Affairs Chaouki Abdallah will take over as acting president, and Craig White will be acting provost.
 White is a dean at the Anderson School of Management.

-Abdullah will take over on Jan.
+Abdallah will take over on Jan.
 1.

 Also as part of the plan, according to UNM, Frank and his wife Janet will leave the University House by Mar.
 1.